tersesystems/blacklite/README.md

 ### Logback

 The logback appender uses [JCTools](https://jctools.github.io/JCTools/) internally as an asynchronous queue.
-This means you don't need to use an `AsyncAppender` on top.
+This means you don't need to use an `AsyncAppender` or `LoggingEventAsyncDisruptorAppender` on top.

 You should always use a `shutdownHook` to allow Logback to drain the queue before exiting.